brucou/react-state-driven/README.md

 ```

 # API design goals
-We want to have an integration which is generic enough to accomodate a large set of use cases,
+We want to have an integration which is generic enough to accommodate a large set of use cases,
 and specific enough to be able to take advantage as much as possible of the `React` ecosystem
 and API.
+Unit-testing should ideally be based on the specifications of the behaviour of the
+component rather than its implementation details, and leverage the automatic test generator of
+the underlying `state-tranducer` library.
 In particular :

 - it should be seamless to use both controlled and uncontrolled components
 - it should be possible to use without risk of interference standard React features like `Context`